 Question 1 of 3

-What is typically the first sign of Buruli ulcer?
+What kind of infection is Buruli ulcer?